Google wants my site to be Mobile Friendly?

 Is that even a real question?
 Without a doubt, Google wants to be your interface to queries and provide the fastest search results possible.
-If Google is the most used search engine, a mobile screen is the most used device in this millenia.
+If Google is the most used search engine, a mobile screen is the most used device in this millennia.
 The varied sizes of device screens have continuously challenged the developers of quality websites to make their websites and software applications more and more user friendly.

 Google ranks mobile-ready websites higher